 \subsection{Instructions for Annotators}

 We employ two distinct annotation workflows for the constrained-category and open-category KIE tracks.
 The annotation process was conducted by three collaborators of this work, who voluntarily participated as annotators.
+All annotators held master’s degrees, had 1–3 years of experience in real-world enterprise KIE systems, and were proficient in both Chinese and English.
 All annotations are completed on the itag\footnote{\url{https://www.aliyun.com/product/bigdata/learn/itag}} platform.

 The instruction for annotators in the constrained-category KIE track is shown in Figure~\ref{fig:ins_con}.
 Annotators follow a predefined schema and extract the fields defined therein, grounding each field value in visible document text and marking fields as missing when the corresponding information is absent.